 A good portion of the sea glass we found were under the size of a dime as most of the rocks were around that size.
 Further up on the beach, the flatter rocks didn’t yield any glass except for one quarter sized green piece.

 When I first heard of this cove, I thought maybe it would be this magical place where every inch of the beach would be filled with one sea glass piece after another.
 I pictured a Shangri-la for hunters like me, sadly it was not like that.

 After Spooner, we drove south along a one lane road that reminded me of what the coast highway must have looked like way back when.
 It wandered parallel along the coast with bluffs and rock formations jutting out in the sea.
 There were walking and hiking trails everywhere, and even a place for horses!
-It was a beautiful drive that heart breakingly came to an end.
+It was a beautiful drive that, broke our heart when it came to an end.

 The Town of Los Oso

-Los Osos is locared on the south end of Morro Bay.
+Los Osos is located on the south end of Morro Bay.
 With a population of about 16,000, it isn’t the touristy place like Morro.
 We followed a sign that said restaurants and soon were sent down a residential road towards the water.
-We got lost a little, however, it gave us a chance to check out some of the homes.
-Quite a few were situated perfectly to look out on a smaller bay with a tiny inlet and channel.
+We got lost a little which gave us a chance to check out some of the homes along the way.
+Quite a few were situated perfectly with massive views looking out on a smaller bay with a tiny inlet and channel.

-Kayaks, SUPS’, and canoes were laid out on the sand in anticipation of their owners taking them out for a spin on this tranquil bay.
-Nothing was locked, so I am hoping that I am assuming correctly that there is no theft in this area.
+Kayaks, SUPS’, and canoes were laid out on the sand in anticipation of their owners grabbing them for a spin on this tranquil bay.
+Nothing was locked, so my hope is that I am assuming correctly, that there is no theft in this area.

 As we made our way out of town, we saw a sign for the Elfin Forest so we thought we would check it out with plenty of time on our hands.